CI-NYC/lcmmtp-application/README.md

 - `M_t` : Indicator for the patient meeting criteria for AKI by time window $t$.

-- `Y_t` :
+- `Y_t` : Indicator for death at the end of time window $t$.
+Once $Y_t = 1$, the outcome is deterministically equal to 1.

 - `Obs_t` : An indicator for patient having an outcome `Y_t` *observed*.
 Thus, this is `1` until the window in which the patient is discharged, when it becomes `0`.

 ### TO DO:

-- switch C_t to Obs_t
+- add more libraries for SL candidates
-- move individual long to wide scripts to single script
+- add in more vitals
-- remove max time calculations from individual scripts
+- add in co-prescriptions?
-- fix "never" time periods to be approximate rather than fixed 24 hr intervals
+- make a new level for respiratory support